JuliaInterop/JavaCall.jl/doc/index.md

 }
 ```

-##Major TODOs and Caveats
+## Major TODOs and Caveats

 * Currently, only a low level interface is available, via `jcall`.
 As a result, this package is best suited for writing libraries that wrap around existing java packages.
 Writing user code direcly using this interface might be a bit tedious at present.
 A high level interface using reflection will eventually be built.

 * While basic memory management has been implemented, there is the possibility of some remaining memory leaks in this system.
-While this is stable enough for scripting style tasks, please test it yourself before deploying this to long running tasks.
+While this is stable enough for scripting style tasks, please test thoroughly before deploying this to long running tasks.

+* JavaCall, (and other projects that depend on it, such as JDBC and Spark) do not work on Julia versions 1.1 or 1.2, when using JDK versions less than 11.
+On Julia 1.3 onwards, set the environment variable `JULIA_COPY_STACKS=yes` to use JavaCall with JDK 10 or lower.
+Using this environment variable does makes multithreading slightly slower in Julia.
+JDK 11 works on all Julia versions, and does not need this variable set.
+Alternatively, Julia 1.0.x works with all versions of Java.